DuckDivers/duck-recaptcha-plugin/readme.txt

 If you are not using v3 then script will only load when there is form in that page. no settings required.

 = How to set captcha in contact form 7? =
-To show noCaptcha use [anr_nocaptcha g-recaptcha-response]
+To show noCaptcha use [dd_recaptcha_nocaptcha g-recaptcha-response]

 = How to login if i am locked out? =
 You can access your file via FTP or file manager and rename "advanced-nocaptcha-recaptcha" folder to something else.
 Then login as normal.
 Then rename back this folder.